What is the minimum age I can start my course?

 The road test is about 25 to 30 minutes long.

-*Since road tests are conducted by The Government of Alberta and not by the driving school, please visit the Goverment of Alberta website for changes rules and road test timings.
+*Since road tests are conducted by Alberta Driver Examiners and not by the driving school, please visit the Road test booking website for more information

 Will there be any highway driving in my drivers ed and the test?